Now in TestFlight beta · Lifestyle-first wellness · iOS

 Supplements

 Inositol, omega-3, vitamin D, spearmint, berberine.
-Log daily.
+Log what you take.
+Sachi doesn't recommend supplements.
+That's between you and your provider.

 Get early access and help shape an app built for PCOS from the ground up.